Particular/docs.particular.net/nservicebus/azure/shared-hosting-in-azure-cloud-services.md

 Assuming you have a working endpoint hosted in a worker role.
 Open your cloud services project, expand `Roles` and click remove on the worker role that you're preparing.

-NOTE: Visual studio will remove any configuration setting from the Azure configuration settings file.
-If you had configuration overrides in place that effect the way your endpoint behaves, make sure you move those to the app.config file first or apply the alternative override system for shared hosts, see `Configuration concerns` further down this article for more details on this approach.
+NOTE: Visual Studio will remove any configuration setting from the Azure configuration settings file.
+If any configuration overrides previously existed, effect the way the endpoint behaves, ensure those overrides are moved to the app.config file first or apply the alternative override system for shared hosts.
+See `Configuration concerns` further down this article for more details on this approach.

 The role entry point also doubles as a host process for our endpoint, one that is aware of the service runtime and role context.
 This functionality needs to be replaced by another process in order to run the endpoint in a similar context as it would have when it was a separate role.
 This replacement host process is available on NuGet as the `NServiceBus.Hosting.Azure.HostProcess` package, please install it in your worker role project.

-You'll notice that an NServiceBus.Hosting.Azure.HostProcess.exe is now referenced.
-The beauty of this exe is that it can also run on your machine, so outside the context of a service runtime, aka you can debug your endpoint locally without starting the Azure emulator by adding this exe to the debug path in the project properties.
+Notice that an `NServiceBus.Hosting.Azure.HostProcess.exe` is now referenced.
+This exe can also run on a development machine outside the context of a service runtime.
+It can also be used to debug an endpoint locally without starting the Azure emulator.
+This is done by adding this exe to the debug path in the project properties.

-Next you need to pack the build output as a zip file so that the NServiceBus.Hosting.Azure.HostProcess.exe is in the root of the archive.
+Next pack the build output as a zip file so that the `NServiceBus.Hosting.Azure.HostProcess.exe` is in the root of the archive.
 (Just zip the debug or release folder)

-Finally go to your Azure storage account and create a private container called `endpoints` and put the zip file in there.
-We'll configure the host role entry point to download endpoints from this container later.
+Finally go to Azure storage account and create a private container called `endpoints` and put the zip file in there.
+Configure the host role entry point to download endpoints from this container later.

 ## Creating the host